TWOEARS/binaural-simulator/README.md

 functions (HRTFs) or binaural room impulse responses (BRIRs), which are provided in the [Two!Ears data] repository.
 It can be used as one module in the [Two!Ears Auditory Model].
+The [Two!Ears Binaural Simulator] uses the signal processing core of the [SoundScape Renderer].

 ### Table of Contents